 If you have noticed any of the above signs and symptoms in your child, seeking professional support and guidance is highly recommended.

-How To Maintain Our Children’s Mental Health During Lockdown
+Children’s Mental Health During Lockdown

 Although our day to day lives have become somewhat restricted during lockdown, there are still various ways that you help maintain your children’s mental health.

 If you have searched for answers regarding how to maintain children’s mental health during lockdown, we have provided many things that you could try below.

 As lockdown has disrupted many elements of our typical daily life, implementing a daily routine will offer your child a sense of normality as they navigate lockdown, home learning and being away from their friends.

 While it is somewhat easy to let your child wake up later in the morning, eat at different times and have more screen time, instigating regular routines that they would typically follow will enhance and maintain their mental health during lockdown.